AtlasOfLivingAustralia/bie-index/doc/nameology/processing-basics.md

 to carry the final identifier.
 This process is useful

+#### <a name="name-matching"/> Name Matching

+When matching names and authors from other sources, slight variations in spelling and punctuation mean that two names that are a match may not syntactically match.
+To ease matching, a *match name* and *match author* are often built.
+These are canonicalisations of the name and author with the following characteristics:

+* If the name has a subgenus element (eg. *Coniopteryx (Xeroconiopteryx) occidentalis*) then the subgenus element is removed.
+For example, the above name would become *Coniopteryx occidentalis*
+* Any " and " part of the author is replaced by an ampersand.
+* The name or author is made upper case.
+* Any punctuation is removed
+* Multiple spaces are normalised to a single space

 ### Annotation

 Annotation involves adding an any extra information, such as literature references, to a taxon description.

 ## Parent Taxa